jpallagrosi/unrealEpic_multiUser/README.md

 Unreal Engine 5

-Snapshot the install Unreal Engine 5 via the Epic Games Laucnher.
+Snapshot the install Unreal Engine 5 via the Epic Games Laucnher. \
-\(Drag and drop didn't work.)
+\(Drag and drop didn't work)

 XCode
 Scope in the app store via a static group